THE BENZENE CARNIVAL

 Harry’s characters were children he’d grown up with, as for some reason everyone thinks their childhood compatriots are interesting.
 They aren’t.
 They are insufferably boring.
-Or so I thought.
+Or such had been my experience.

 These children had lived on an old cotton plantation in Cameron Parish.
 Dissipated remnants of the infamous Ternbuckle family, a name that meant nothing to me at the time.
-Even before the Spanish ceded the Sabine marshlands two hundred years ago, the Ternbuckles had enjoyed appalling wealth and political power.
+Long before the Spanish ceded the Sabine marshlands in 1819, the Ternbuckles had enjoyed considerable wealth and power.
 Unshaken by the Civil War and barely dented by the Great Depression, they were finally laid low by scurrilous rumors and ruinous lawsuits.
-Only, Harry said, the rumors weren’t just rumors.
-He began a meandering tale involving the aforesaid cannibals that had me pulling an earlobe, as I assumed it was just so much hoodoo and claptrap for tourists.
+Only, Harry said, the rumors were more than rumors.
+He began a meandering tale involving the aforesaid cannibals—the Cuatro Piernas—that had me pulling an earlobe, as I assumed it was so much hoodoo and claptrap for tourists.
 The bones of his story stuck in my mind, however, and some years later I managed to track down the children.
 They weren’t children anymore, being forty years older, nor were they institutionalized as I’d fully expected.
-But after a number of contacts over a period of years, I began having doubts about my own sanity.
+But after a number of contacts over a period of years, I began to doubt my own sanity.
 For I came to believe their mad vision of reality, having seen it with my own eyes.

 In which Delilah cannot escape her hated plantation and becomes the harlot of Bible camp.

-I envy those refugees—those that hold on, anyway.
+I envy those refugees—those holding on, anyway.
 They’re whisked to an armada of ships to eat fried chicken and potato salad, then to big American cities where they’ll open restaurants and bars and dry cleaners.
 And they’ll get rich because everyone gets rich in America.
-Everyone except for yours truly trapped on Prosperity Planation, a name that long ago became a joke.
+Everyone except for yours truly trapped on Prosperity Plantation—a name that long ago became a joke.

 Tony leaves at midnight.
 I go upstairs and throw myself into bed without bothering to undress.
-I dream of those helicopters landing outside and Tony and I running hand-in-hand down our shell drive, then soldiers pulling us onboard.
+I dream of those evacuation helicopters landing on the highway, Tony and I running hand-in-hand down our shell drive, then soldiers pulling us onboard.

-“Anyone else?” a captain shouts over the roar of engines.
+“Anyone else?” a captain shouts over the engines.

 “We’re the last,” I lie.

 But that’s just a dream, and as you may know, life spits on dreams.
-Only money is important.
-Money is key to all good things.
-I constantly scheme how to get it, enough to support us for years in some far away land where Louisiana is just a mosquito bite on the horizon.
+Only money is important as money is the key to all good things.
+I constantly scheme how to get it—enough to support us for years in some more temperate land where Louisiana is just a mosquito bump on the horizon.
 But my schemes go awry and thus here I remain, ball and chained to this hated plantation because I’m a third-generation pauperess and June won’t let me drive until I’m eighteen.
 She claims young women have twitchy limbs that cause them to veer off the road and plunge into the nearest body of water.
-I don’t bother arguing considering her own twitchy driving will surely kill us all one day.
+I don’t bother arguing as her own twitchy driving will surely kill us all one day.

 Mark my words.